Purity ball

 A purity ball is a formal dance event typically practiced by some conservative Christian groups in the United States.
 The events are attended by fathers and their teenage daughters in order to promote virginity until marriage.
 Typically, daughters who attend a purity ball make a virginity pledge to remain sexually abstinent until marriage.
 Fathers who attend a purity ball make a promise to protect their young daughters' "purity of mind, body, and soul."
+The balls are considered a part of purity culture.

 Proponents of these events believe that they encourage close and deeply affectionate relationships between fathers and daughters, thereby avoiding the premarital sexual activity that allegedly results when young women seek love through relationships with young men.
 Critics of the balls argue that they encourage and engrave dysfunctional expectations in the minds of the young women, making them vulnerable to believing their only value is as property, and teaching them that they must subjugate their own mental, physical, and emotional well-being to the needs of potentially or actually abusive partners.

 Origins

 In 1998, the first purity ball was organized by Randy and Lisa Wilson in Colorado Springs, Colorado, United States of America.
 This event was created for the Wilsons' five daughters and the fathers that he viewed as not having a place in their daughters' lives.
+Randy Wilson is a director of the Family Research Council, and previously worked for Focus on the Family.
+The balls were promoted on the radio by James Dobson.

+In 2012, the New York Times concluded "there is little hard evidence that purity balls have spread much beyond Colorado Springs" in spite of claims that the events are widespread.
+The newspaper notes that chastity-promotion events may go by other names, such as "father-daughter balls," in other locations.

+Purity balls were most notorious during the early 2000s, but they continue.
+US Speaker of the House Mike Johnson took his daughter to a purity ball in 2015, describing women as "prey" who must be taught to avoid "predators."